 Thanks to the Patrons who are supporting me on Patreon!
-We will be alternating between a new Metric Maven essay, and a new Chapter of Death by 100 Cuts: A Secret History of the Metric System in The United States each month.
+We will be alternating between a new Metric Maven essay, and a new Chapter of Death by a Thousand Cuts: A Secret History of the Metric System in The United States each month.
 Next month Chapter 2 will be published.
 Now for this month’s essay:

 In recent months, I had lunch with my friend and colleague Dr. Don.
 I presented him with a copy of the Dimensions of the Cosmos, and related that Australians and others use nothing but millimeters when constructing a house.
 Despite his considerable education, incisive mind, and knowledge, the answer was predictable for an American.
 He said “the numbers are too big.”
 I assured him this was a ubiquitous notion that is entirely wrong.
 After I explained why millimeters work so well, he indicated he understood, but like most Americans, it will probably not alter how he measures in the future.